MIT-Emerging-Talent/ET6-practice-code-review/notes/meeting_minutes/06_meeting_minutes.md

 ### **Topics Discussed:**

-**What was done on the meeting**
+**On  the meeting**

-+ Delete all unnecessary Branches after merge.
++ Delete all unnecessary branches after merge.
-+ Tracked the Group Checklist
++ Tracked the Group Checklist:
 On [Discussions](https://github.com/MIT-Emerging-Talent/ET6-foundations-group-28/discussions/76)
-+ Brainstorm the retrospective together and was documented On [Discussion](https://github.com/MIT-Emerging-Talent/ET6-foundations-group-28/discussions/104)
++ Brainstorm the retrospective together and was documented:
+On [Discussion](https://github.com/MIT-Emerging-Talent/ET6-foundations-group-28/discussions/104)